slittorin/home-assistant-setup/README.md

      - The output should state 'Configuration valid'.
 If not, change the recorder config above.
      - On the same page press `Restart` under `Server management`.

-## Setup MariaDB

-1. Go to `Configuration` -> `Add-ons, Backups & Supervisor` -> Click on the `Add-on store` at the lower right corner, and install the following add-ons (always set start on boot, watchdog to restart and update automatically):
-   - `File Editor`:
-     - We want to be able to edit files in the web-browser.
-   - `Terminal & SSH`:
-     - We want to be able to logon with ssh (logon-user is `root`).
-     - Configure the add-on:
-       - Set `Option` and `password` to a password specific for ssh-login (yes, not preferred, one should use authorized key instead).
-       - Set `Network` to 22.
-     - Restart the add-on.
-   - `MariaDB`:
-     - Configure the add-on:
-       - Set `Option` and `password` to a password specific for the database.
-       - We do not set any port as we do not want the database to be exposed outside the host.
-2. Complete the MariaDB installation with:
-   - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add (change the string 'password' below to the right password:
-     ```
-     recorder:
-       db_url: mysql://homeassistant:password@core-mariadb/homeassistant?charset=utf8mb4
-     ```
-   - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
-     - The output should state 'Configuration valid'.
-If not, change the recorder config above.
-     - On the same page press `Restart` under `Server management`.
-     - Once restarted go to `History` and if data is there, the MariaDB add-on is correctly configured.